nexpy/nexpy/README.rst

 .. note:: Currently, NeXpy works with iPython v0.13, but is not compatible with
           the recently released v1.0.
 PyQt4 should also work instead of PySide, but it has not been tested.
-NeXpy automatically checks for which PyQt variant is available (PySide or PyQt4).
+NeXpy automatically checks for which PyQt variant is available (PySide or PyQt4) using an import module developed for iPython.
+If you have both PyQt and PySide installed, it is probably safest to use PySide by setting the environment variable, QT_API, to 'pyside', or adding
+          ``os.environ.setdefault('QT_API','pyside')`` to the startup script.

 =================  =================================================
 Library            URL